 KAZMA FAMILY FOUNDATION SCHOLARSHIP

 The Kazma Family Foundation is a non-profit organization that provides scholarships and supports education initiatives and other charitable activities.
-The Kazma family launched their Foundation in 1997 to provide scholarships for financially needy students.
+The Kazma family launched their Foundation in 1997 to provide scholarships for students that show financial need.
 Over the years, it has granted 1,000+ scholarships to college and high school students and has funded the construction of various schools and classrooms in Central America and the U.S.

 The Kazma Family Foundation Scholarship is a four-year renewable scholarship for students entering a Catholic high school in the Diocese of Joliet.
 New applications are only accepted for freshman (currently Class of 2021).
 An Awards Mass is held to present the scholarships to the winning students.

 To apply, applicants must submit the FACTS Management Grant and Aid Assessment application and the Kazma Family Foundation Scholarship application.
 Questions and additional information on the scholarship should be directed to the Catholic Education Foundation of the Diocese of Joliet.